 500% growth in “near me” mobile searches that contain a variant of “can I buy” or “to buy”

-Turning the mobile experience into your best sales associate
+Turning the digital experience into your best sales associate

 Blending offline and online worlds

 OBI has capitalized on this growing trend.
 As the largest DIY retailer in Europe and the third largest in the world, they are well-represented with over 580 store locations but they recognized local presence wasn’t enough.
 Which is why the company focused on a digital strategy aimed at providing visitors with inspiration for home improvement projects and incentives to buy in the local market.

 OBI’s search and navigation provides visitors with the services they want in the form of content.